 The plugin comes prebundled with a bunch of color schemes adapted for the Material Themes, resulting in a flat, borderless and slick experience.

 If you’ve read the previous section, you’d have learned how to switch themes using the Theme Switcher.
-However, as strange as it may sound, switching the Material Theme does NOT switch the editor’s color scheme, thus allowing you to customize even more by having a color scheme different that the UI Theme.
+However, as strange as it may sound, switching the Material Theme does NOT fix the editor’s color scheme, thus allowing you to customize even more by having a color scheme different that the UI Theme.
 You can even put a light scheme with a dark theme (it is not recommended though).

 There are multiple ways to change the color scheme: